AnvilHDL/anvil-docs/docs/communication.md

 2. **For the type system**, timing safety can be enforced modularly.
 Specifically:

-   - For all values created inside a process, the type system ensures that they are used only within their specified lifetimes.
+   - For all values created inside a process, the type system ensures that they are used only within their valid scopes or lifetimes, where values derived from channel messages assume the lifetimes specified in the channel definition.
    - For all values communicated over channels, the type system guarantees that the underlying registers respect the promised lifetimes, thereby preventing timing hazards by construction.